Our Perimeter Report

 We strongly encouraged unauthorised firms to take positive action now and set out in our Dear CEO Letter to regulated lenders how we expect them to treat borrowers in financial difficulty.
 We reinforced our messages at a roundtable with unauthorised firms offering exempt DPC products in July 2022.

-The letter reminded firms involved in the communication, or approval, of financial promotions relating to exempt credit agreements of their obligations when doing so.
+The letter reminded firms involved in communicating, or approving, financial promotions for exempt credit agreements of their obligations when doing so.
 We are proactively monitoring the market to assess compliance.

 Employer Salary Advance Schemes